culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 # EMPlaces data model notes

+@@NOTES:
+- reorganize titles of annotation diagrams

 ## Shapes

-- round-ended shapes designate classes or prototypical values, which in actual place descriptions appear as instances of the described class.
-The underlying boxes to thye upper left of the main class symbol indicate URIs or CURIEs (compact URIs) for one or more classes of which the designated value is a member.
+- large round-ended shapes designate classes, or entitity types, which in actual place descriptions appear as instances of the described class.
+The underlying rectangles to the upper left of the main class symbol indicate URIs or CURIEs (compact URIs) for one or more classes of which the designated value is a member.

-- rectangular shapes designate literal values, which in actual place descriptions appear as strings, numbers or other literal data values.
+- large rectangular shapes designate literal values, which in actual place descriptions appear as strings, numbers or other literal data values.

+- @@TODO: add "instance" shape

 ## Relationships (properties, connections)